kavya163/React.js-form-validation-with-RDBMS/README.md

 This is a simple web application for showing how to do basic form validation in React.

-It includes a sign up form with email and password input fields and a sign up button.
+It includes a sign up form with first name, last name, email and password input fields and a submit button.